 Inside vs. outside installation: Air-cooled condenser chillers require sufficient air volume to maintain design capacity and reliable operation.
-The chiller works best when installed outside where adequate supply of ambient air is available at all times.
+The Legacy Chiller Systems chiller works best when installed outside where adequate supply of ambient air is available at all times.
 If this is not possible, with certain precautions, it can be located inside.

 Free air circulation: The space temperature in which the chiller is placed is also an important factor in the capacity and efficiency of the chiller.
 The ambient air temperature in the space must not exceed 105° F. For each 5° F rise in temperature above 95° F, a loss of approximately 6% capacity will result.
 Condenser discharge air must be vented to the outside air space to prevent re-circulation.
-Installation of sheet metal direct drive condenser fan motors have not been designed to overcome additional external static pressure that a ducted system would produce.
+Installation of sheet metal ducts to the chiller cabinet is not recommended as the direct drive condenser fan motors have not been designed to overcome additional external static pressure that a ducted system would produce.

-There must be a minimum of Ten (10) feet of clearance between the condenser discharge and any permanent overhead structure.
+There must be a minimum of four (4) feet of clearance between the condenser discharge and any permanent structure.
 There must be a minimum of twelve feet clearance between the condenser discharge and any other air conditioning or refrigeration condenser discharges.